p2panda/aquadoggo/README.md

 - Verifies the consistency, format and signature of operations and rejects invalid ones.
 - Stores operations of the network in an SQL database of your choice (SQLite, PostgreSQL).
 - Materializes views on top of the known data.
-- Answers filterable and paginated data queries via GraphQL.
+- Answers filtered, sorted and paginated data queries via GraphQL.
 - Discovers other nodes in local network and internet.
+- Establishes connections (peer-to-peer via UDP holepunching) or via relays.
-- Replicates data with other nodes.
+- Replicates data efficiently with other nodes.

 ## Example